Don Bradman Cricket 14Released in April 2014 for PS3 and Xbox 360 and June 2014 on Steam for Windows PCs

 Player endorsements are a big thing in cricket games – Allan Border, Brian Lara, Shane Warne and Ricky Ponting are just some of the players who have put their names to cricket games in the past – all greats of the game and all doing their bit to sell copies of games, but no one really worried about destroying Shane Warne’s reputation with a cricket game.
 Don Bradman – that’s different.
 The Don comes with a weight of history, a legendary status in the cricketing world and a name that defines cricket perfection.
 Putting that on a cricket game takes a lot of confidence, and developer Big Ant Studios think they have the game to live up to the biggest of names.

-The game officially released on April 3rd on PS3 and Xbox 360, and is to release on the 26th of June on Steam and DVD for Windows.
-See the game on the Steam Store here.
+The game officially released on April 3rd on PS3 and Xbox 360 and released on the 26th of June on Steam for Windows.

 To make the game the revolution it needs to be to match up with the name, it has a long list of firsts and total changes from the past – becoming the first cricket game with a full career mode, a built in player creator and the first with the ability to save games in progress online – finally making it viable to play a test match online in a cricket game.
 There is also innovation in control schemes, with batting and bowling all totally different from previous titles, all adding up to the impression that Big Ant may succeed at the finer points that previous titles have failed at.